domu904/katanspec/README.md

 - free
 - better window management and file navigation
 - stupid fast text manipulation
-- can be used for development outside of .Net accross OS'es and languages
+- can be used for development outside of .Net, across OS'es and languages
 - you'll be "that bad ass mofo" that uses vim and code circles around everyone else (yes, getting proficient with vim key bindings will make you that good)
-- a good vim story will bring developers from other stacks to try/use .Net
+- a good vim story will bring developers from other stacks to try .Net development
 - you're build, test, and general SDLC will revolve around the command line, positioning yourself for automation of "all things"

 The bad